Misbah-ul-Haq: Success

 In the second test at Dubai, Pakistan were all out for 99 in the first innings.
 After South Africa amassed a total of 517 with Graeme Smith hitting his 4th Test double and yet another century from the AB de Villiers, Pakistan were faltering for an embarrassing defeat.
 At 70/4 Misbah came in and blitzed the South African bowling attack with a 197 run stand with the Asad Shafiq repeating the same stand the two had in the first test, Misbah scored 88 before trying to obliterate the part-time spinner Dean Elgar over cow corner but edged it straight to Jacques Kallis.
 South Africa invited Pakistan to play South Africa at home, in their third bilateral series of the year.

 The first ODI was hosted at Cape Town.
 South Africa were bundled out for 195, losing by 23 runs, and Pakistan taking the lead, 1–0.
 The 2nd ODI at Port Elizabeth was rain-affected, bringing it down to 45 overs per side.
 Pakistan won the game by 1 run, which also led them to a maiden series win against South Africa, that too at South Africa's own home.
 Pakistan was also the first South Asian team to beat South Africa in a bilateral ODI series at home.
 In the third ODI, Ahmad Shehzad, Mohammad Hafeez, Shahid Afridi and Junaid Khan were all rested.
 Batting first once again, Pakistan scraped together a total of 179 all out, with Misbah remaining unbeaten on 79.
 Although the bowlers tried to keep Pakistan in the game, the target proved to be too low and South Africa won by 4 wickets.
 Pakistan took the series 2–1.
 This away win over the Proteas after being humiliated in Pakistan's adopted home, the UAE, brought things back to normal in Pakistan cricket, with Misbah receiving praise from across the country.

 Breaking records

 In 2014, he made a test century off of 56 deliveries against Australia in Abu Dhabi, equaling the fastest one of that time by Viv Richards.
 In July 2016, Misbah scored a century against England at Lord's and became the oldest cricketer in 82 years to score a test century.
 At the age of 42 years and 2 months, Misbah also became the oldest captain ever to score a test century.
 Misbah celebrated the landmark by saluting his team members and doing ten push-ups.
-He later explained during an interview that the celebration was meant as a tribute to the Military Boot Camp in Abbotabad where the team had attended an army style training session.
+He later explained during an interview that the celebration was meant as a tribute to the Military Boot Camp in Abbottabad where the team had attended an army style training session.